A coordinate-free guide to the mechanics of thin shells: Introduction

-With the direct approach, the shell is instead regarded from the outset as a two-dimensional continuous body.
-In order resist bending, this continuum must support internal couples, a feature which demands that extra kinematics comes into play, either through set of directors, or through the inclusion of the second gradient of the deformation in the list of state variables.
-Examples of application of the direct approach may be found in \cite{antmanProblemsNonlinearElasticity2005,Naghdi1973,rubinCosseratTheoriesShells2000}.
-It worth noticing that if the set of relevant directors reduces to the normal to the surface, as is the case of most shell theories \cite{cohenNonlinearTheoryElastic1966,hilgersELASTICSHEETSBENDING1992,koiterNonlinearTheoryThin1966,sandersNonlinearTheoriesThin}, then the gradient of the director is determined by the second gradient of the deformation.
+With the direct approach, a thin structure is instead regarded from the outset as a lower-dimensional continuous body.
+To resist bending, this body must support internal couples, a feature which demands that extra kinematics comes into play, through the inclusion of a set of directors or the second gradients of the deformation in the list of state variables.
+Examples of application of the direct approach can be found in the work of \cite{antmanProblemsNonlinearElasticity2005}, \cite{Naghdi1973}, and \cite{rubinCosseratTheoriesShells2000}.
+It is worth noting that, for most director-based shell theories (\cite{cohenNonlinearTheoryElastic1966,hilgersELASTICSHEETSBENDING1992,koiter1973foundations,sandersNonlinearTheoriesThin1963}) the set of relevant directors reduces to the unit normal to the surface; in this case, the strain energy depends on both the first and second gradients of the deformation.

-Most of the research work cited so far make extensive use of coordinate systems, and sometimes of the machinery of differential geometry.
-The same is true for most textbooks on shell theory \cite{adriaenssensShellStructuresArchitecture2014, ciarletMathematicalElasticity2021,mansfieldBendingStretchingPlates1989a,mollmannIntroductionTheoryThin1981}.
-In some cases, the treatment is adapted to the special geometry of the shell (cylindrical, spherical, etc.), and to the special loading condition (symmetric, axisymmetric, etc.) \cite{calladineTheoryShellStructures1983}.

-A coordinate-free treatment of two-dimensional material surfaces can be found in \cite{gurtinContinuumTheoryElastic1975} where bodies with material boundaries capable of sustaining tension were considered.
-An extension of the model incorporate couple stresses by means of a theory of grade two has been proposed in \cite{murdochDirectNotationSurfaces1978}.
-Coordinate-free form of the equilibrium equations, obtained by a deductive approach, are also offered in \cite{favataNewCNTorientedShell2012}.
-Equations of equilibrium in coordinate-free form, obtained by making rendering stationary the energy can be found in \cite{silhavyDirectApproachNonlinear2013}.
-It is also worth mentioning that, within a purely geometrical setting, the equations of compatibility have been given a coordinate-free formulation in \cite{seguinCoordinatefreeCompatibilityConditions2022}.

-The present paper provides a coordinate-free derivation of the equations that govern the equilibrium of elastic shells using a direct approach.
-Our approach has been inspired by \cite{silhavyDirectApproachNonlinear2013}.
-In particular, the idea of identifying superficial vectors and tensors with linear mappings having their domain of definition in the entire space, rather than the tangent space to the surface.
-This approach makes it conceptually easier to compare vectors or tensors at two different points of the surface.
-Differently from \cite{silhavyDirectApproachNonlinear2013}, however, we consider also shearable shells, and our approach is not variational, but obtained by using invariance arguments.

-Before going on, we draw the reader's attention to the first section of the Appendix, which includes the derivation of a rod theory using the same approach as the one used for shells in the paper.
-Reading that section can help in understanding the main points of argumentation presented in the body of the paper.